rosako/deggendorf_03_2021/ghidra/01_sharing_caring/README.md

 	1. What is it about?
 	2. What does it mean?

-4. Try to import it with each of these option, and figure out why these different choices.
+4. Try to import it with each of these options, and figure out why these different choices.

 ### Our analysis